15:00

 ME: Connect to the Day-2 project in RStudio cloud

-You don’t need to test if a logical is TRUE
+You don’t need to test if a logical is TRUE or FALSE, they are already TRUE or FALSE!

 sum_one <- function(x) {